EU Cookie Consent Compliance

 An extensive list of information and resources on the GDPR is provided by the Ireland Data Commissioner here: GDPR & You - DPC Ireland

-The popular newsletter provider MailChimp recently published a helpful overview article regarding the GDPR: MailChimp Blog - About the GDPR.
+The popular newsletter provider MailChimp published a helpful overview article regarding the GDPR: MailChimp Blog - About the GDPR.

 MailChimp also offers GDPR consent forms: Collect Consent with MailChimp GDPR Forms